 include the following components in your proposal:

-Proposal for the Family Participatory Research Project (Learning Activity #2).
-Remember, this activity can be done as an entire family project, with all members equally participating, or you can break the activity into smaller groups, or even individual projects, then combine as a collective group project, if you so elect.
+Proposal for the Family Participatory Project (Learning Activity C) Remember, this activity can be done as an entire family project, with all members equally participating, or you can break the activity into smaller groups and even individual projects, if you so elect.
 Keep in mind the differing requirements depending on group size.

 1. Tentative Title.

 2. Scope of Project.

 identify the specific Indigenous community and the particular ceremony, rite of passage, initiation, healing, mortuary ceremony or pilgrimage you propose to study

 suggest the storyline that would be woven throughout the narrative, involving the plot, main characters and your roles (e.g., as first person participants)